jeslstep/Random-Giphy/README.md

     npm run client

 # Steps to Deploy on Heroku

-Heroku Prerequisite (one time)
+## Heroku Prerequisite (one time)
 Sign up for an account on Heroku.com
-You may have to give them a credit card, but you shouldnt need to pay for anything Install Heroku CLI by typing brew install heroku in Terminal Authenticate by typing heroku login in Terminal
+You may have to give them a credit card, but you shouldn't need to pay for anything Install Heroku CLI by typing `brew install heroku` in Terminal Authenticate by typing heroku login in Terminal
 Note: Your project also needs to have a git repository.

 ## Heroku Setup
 Run the following commands from within your project folder.

-In terminal, navigate to your project folder and type heroku create Login in if prompted
+In terminal, navigate to your project folder and type `heroku create` Login in if prompted
-Type git remote -v to ensure it added successfully Make sure your PORT is configured correctly as:
+Type `git remote -v` to ensure it added successfully Make sure your PORT is configured correctly as:

-const PORT = process.env.PORT || 5000;
+`const PORT = process.env.PORT || 5000;`
 Next, commit your changes and push them to Heroku:

-git add .
+`git add .`
-git commit -m "MESSAGE"
+`git commit -m "MESSAGE"`
-git push heroku master
+`git push heroku master`

 Note: You'll need to commit and push each time you make a change that you want to deploy to Heroku.
-Keep in mind you CAN NOT pull from Heroku.
-This is not a replacement for GitHub!

 ## Lastly
 open terminal and type heroku open as a shortcut to open your website in a browser.

-Note: It is best to fully test your code locally before deploying to Heroku.
-Bugs are much harder to troubleshoot on a live website.

 ## Miscellaneous
 heroku logs - Display error logs